npenin/akala/packages/doc/_gateway/index.md

 # Gateway Module

 ## Overview
-The `gateway` module provides a framework for managing API gateways within the Akala ecosystem.
-It supports routing, middleware, and integration with various backend services.
+The `@akala/gateway` module provides a CLI wrapper processor that allows you to integrate external command-line tools into the Akala command system.
+It acts as a bridge between Akala commands and external CLI binaries by spawning child processes and handling their input/output.

+This is useful when you want to expose existing CLI tools through Akala's command container system while maintaining proper input/output handling and error reporting.

 ## Installation
 To install the `gateway` module, use the following command: